 - Slice the green peppers and onions into strips and set aside

-- Cut the beef against the grain into thin slices and put it in a bowl
+- Cut the beef against the grain into thin slices and put it in a bowl.

 Making the Sauce

-Crisping the Noodles
+Making the Noodles Crispy

 - Once the noodles are crispy and done, remove it from the pan and spread it out on a serving plate